 Now it’s time to check significant past due receivables and decide whether you think customers will eventually pay, whether to send past due bills to a collection agency, or whether to write them off for a deduction.

 Review your current inventory to determine the value of items not sold.
 Any write-down of inventory translates to a deduction on your year-end taxes.
 If you do not write down unsellable inventory, you are overstating your inventory balance and paying additional taxes that you don’t owe.

-The IRS has a January 31 deadline that requires you to report the annual earnings of your full-time employees (W-2s) and most independent contractors (1099s).
+The IRS has a January 31 deadline for reporting the annual earnings of your full-time employees (W-2s) and most independent contractors (1099s).
 This deadline includes mailing copies of the tax forms to the people who worked for you.
-Note: A 1099 form is not required for any contractors who earned less than $600.
-Consider saving time and avoiding errors with an e-filing service.

 For help determining whether your worker is an independent contractor or an employee, see our 1099 vs. W2 article.
 If you employ independent contractors or freelancers, check out our How to File 1099 guide.